-Old Amsterdam: You can buy these inexpensive tourist shops in Amsterdam but also in Albert Heijn.
+Old Amsterdam: You can buy this cheese in expensive tourist shops in Amsterdam but also in Albert Heijn.
 It’s an old, hard cheese with little crystals of salt that makes it taste like heaven.
 I would liquefy this and inject it into my veins if I weren’t so terrified of needles.
 Make sure to cut it with a knife and not a Dutch Kaasschaaf because you will accidentally cut your hand twice.
 There is actually a non-tourist cheese that is the same thing but I can’t remember the name.
-If you go to the Albert Cuyp Market and ask for Old Amsterdam, the cheesemaker will roll his eyes and tell you the actual name of it.
+If you go to the Albert Cuyp Market and ask for Old Amsterdam, the cheese maker will roll his eyes and tell you the generic name of it.

 Geitenkaas: This particular goat cheese that I speak of is prepared the same way that the Dutch make Gouda so it’s not a soft cream but rather solid and it is bliss.
 You can make a fine sandwich with this cheese.
 A fine sandwich indeed.

 I keep writing cheese since it is such a delicious word and I want to be reminded of cheese.